Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, many ways to hide cash flow have been shared by shop owners.
 In a recent seminar related to e-commerce tax, another trick that shop owners apply was also mentioned by tax experts, such as using a relative's account number to receive sales proceeds, and when the revenue reaches 99 million VND, then changing to another account number.

-Difficult to "trick" tax authorities
+Difficult to "fool" the tax authorities

 According to Mr. Trinh Hong Khanh, Director of Ba Mien Tax Company, cases like this are like "cicada shedding their shells".
 However, this tax expert said that this method is quite "dangerous", difficult to fool the tax authorities.
-Mr. Khanh said that even if the shop does not collect money into a bank account but uses COD (cash collection), the tax authorities will still know, because they have a database, synchronized with the data provided by e-commerce platforms.
+Mr. Khanh said that even if the shop does not collect money into the bank account but uses COD (cash collection), the tax authorities will still know, because they have a database, synchronized with the data provided by e-commerce platforms.

 According to Ms. Huong, business households/individuals use citizen identification cards to register shops on many e-commerce platforms, which means many shops have a common identity of one shop owner.
 The tax authority will not calculate taxable revenue based on the number of accounts receiving income but will calculate it based on the total income of the shop on e-commerce platforms, regardless of which account the shop owner receives money into, or whether they receive cash or not.